Sonic-TV/extended-tricoro-for-lr2/README.md

 Notice that "SP.csv" should contain both sides.
 3. All of the texture files should be concentrated to 2 texture files named "main.png“ (gr=19) and "sub.png" (gr=18).
 4. Make your own effects and send them either via email or pull requests.

+# For making customization parts...
+Just check the files in `template-for-customize-parts` to make your own.
+PSDs of note bombs and key lights will be provided on a later date.